kz0814/Starter-Kit-master/PART1.md

 3. Problem  : Show arrow to the current character turn Plan     : maybe display one more line to show which character turn?

 4. Problem : When the number entered for rows and columns exceeded 100, the screen could not show the full  view of gameboard.
    Plan    : Most probably limit the max rows and columns that the user can entered.

-Describe the problems encountered and provide the solutions / plan for the solutions.